 New ACPs normally start with pre-registration audit conditions and change to periodic audit conditions with a certificate creation limit after completing an audit.
 The unaudited certificate creation limit may be amended over time.
-Figure 1 demonstrates this change.
+Figure 1 demonstrates this change for an ESS accreditation.